andriy-demchyshyn/trust.network-neo4j/README.md

 Response 201
 ```

-### The main work is a sending messages (question, search for expertise, etc), which should have form:
+<b>The main work is a sending messages (question, search for expertise, etc), which should have form:</b>
 ```
 POST: http://127.0.0.1:8080/api/messages